wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ## Dynamic Dashboard Variables

-A *dynamic dashboard variable* defines a variable whose set of values are dynamically determined by a query.
+A *dynamic dashboard variable* is a variable whose set of values are dynamically determined by a query.

 For example, you could set up a query that returns a CPU metric based on the customer.
-You've specified the point tag `customer` before.
+You've specified the point tag `customer`, and set up a variable that allows you to pick the value for the `customer` point tag.

 **Note** Dynamic dashboard variables allow you to specify only a single metric name, source, source tag, or point tag at a time.
 Use simple or list dashboard variables if you want to use wildcards that return more than 1 metric name, source, source tag, or point tag.